 Before you start posting on Facebook about the evils of CPF — no, CPF won’t just quietly absorb everything and put it towards nation building.

 Instead, CPF will refund the unused portion of your annuity premium back into your CPF account.
 This amount, along with any CPF Retirement Account savings left over, will be bequeathed to your CPF nominee(s) in cash (by default) or their CPF (if you so choose).

 If you haven’t made any CPF nominations at the point of death, the money goes to your next-of-kin according to Singapore’s intestacy laws.

 Is it possible to opt out of CPF LIFE?

-Yes, you actually can — if you buy your own private life annuity plan, and CPF deems it sufficient to provide for your retirement, then you can be exempted from CPF LIFE.
-In fact, you’ll also be exempted from setting aside any of the CPF Retirement Sums.
+Yes, you actually can — if you buy your own retirement insurance (a.k.a. private annuity) plan.
+In fact, you can be exempted from the CPF Retirement Sum as well.